-The image pre-processing in this work consisted of applying radiometric correction, and atmospheric correction (QUAC module and FLAASH module), to get good readings of these spectral images.
-Several authors have already carried out these pre-treatments (Girard et al., 1999; Caloz and Pointet, 2002; Diallo et al., 2011; Tra Bi, 2013; Jofack-Sokeng, 2016; Chaima Grimene et al., 2019).
-The geometric correction was applied during the download, edited with the software ArcGIS 10.4.1, and projected into the projection coordinate system: WGS_1984_UTM_Zone_30N.
+The image pre-processing in this work consisted of applying radiometric correction, and atmospheric correction under the QUAC and FLAASH modules to get good readings of these spectral images (Girard et al., 1999; Caloz and Pointet, 2002; Diallo et al., 2011; Tra Bi, 2013; Jofack-Sokeng, 2016; Chaima et al., 2019).
+The geometric correction was applied while downloading, edited with the ArcGIS 10.4.1 software (downloading on: desktop/arcgis-desktop/arcmap/10-4-1/online), and projected into the projection coordinate system: WGS_1984_UTM_Zone_30N.
 Then, the assembly is applied to the strips to obtain a single multi-spectral image.
 Mosaicking of the scenes was done to form a larger image covering the study area.
-Finally, the extraction of the study area was done from the mosaic scenes using ENVI software to carry out the color composition of the bands.
-The combination of bands is as follows: bands (2, 3, and 5) for the 1986 image, bands (6, 5 and 4 or 4, 3 and 2) for the 2000 image, and bands (5, 6, and 7) for the 2020 image.
+Finally, the study area was extracted from the mosaic scenes using ENVI software (downloading on: https://idl-and-envi.software.informer.com/5.1/) to carry out the color composition of the bands.
+The combination of bands is as follows: bands 2, 3, and 5 for the 1986 image, bands 6, 5, and 4 or 4, 3, and 2 for the 2000 image, and bands 5, 6, and 7 for the 2020 image.
 These operations facilitated the interpretation and discrimination of regions of interest.